Mansehra admin begins acquiring land for graveyard

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANSEHRA: The district administration has imposed section-4 on sale and purchase of a piece of 700 kanal of land to be acquired for graveyard in Sheikabad area near here.
+MANSEHRA: The district administration has imposed Section 4 on sale and purchase of a piece of 700 kanal of land to be acquired for graveyard in the Sheikabad area near here.

 Pakistan Muslim League-Nawaz MPA Sardar Zahoor, when contacted, said that the district administration had also specified small pieces of land in the city and that too would be acquired for graveyard as what he said that there was no space left in the already existing graveyards to bury the dead.